keboola/keboola-as-code-templates/shopify-to-datastudio/v0/src/README.md

-## Shopify to Data Studio
-With this end-to-end flow you can extract your updated data from Shopify and bring it into Keboola Connection.
-After all the necessary tasks are performed on the data, you can transform the results into visualizations in a prepared Google Data Studio Dashboard template.

 The process is simple.
 We will guide you through it, and, when needed, ask you to provide your credentials and authorize the data destination.

 ### The flow, in a nutshell